-I had the great pleasure of being accompanying Professor Kadri Mälk in Munich for the conference Real Magic.
+I had a pleasure of being accompanying Professor Kadri Mälk in Munich for the conference Real Magic.
 Different lecturers and guest professors from various disciplines are invited to speak about current realities of magic and its rediscovery in the arts.

 Kadri also made a 4-day schedule for us to walk around Munich.
 We had a peak in some art jewellery galleries, Academy of Fine Arts, and visited some exhibitions.

 Real Magic /24.11.2015 /Academy of Fine Arts Munich http://www.adbk.de/de/veranstaltungen/932-reale-magie.html

 The conference took place in historical auditorium in the old building of Academy of Fine Arts.
 There were about 120 people in the hall, old tapestries were highlighted by neon while creating quite intimate and unusual atmosphere.

 After the presentations of Verena Kuni (professor of visual culture at Goethe University of Frankfurt), Annika Lundgren (professor of fine, applied and performeing arts, Valamd Academy, Göteborg) and Kadri Mälk (jewellery artist and Professor of jewellery and blacksmithing, Estonian Academy of Arts, Tallinn) there was a free form discussion moderated by research officer for design and architecture theory Karianne Fogelberg

 Karianne Fogelberg, Kadri Mälk, Annika Lundgren, Verena Kuni

 From 27 October – 2 June, 2016 several lections invite you to explore the Magic in arts, the sciences and in everyday culture.

 The Jewellery Department/Academy of Fine Arts Munich/25.11.2015